op7ic/amphunt/README.md

 ## AMP4E API Endpoints

+AMP API endpoint need to be specified in the config file under 'domainIP' parameter.
+Please choose one depending on location of your console:

 - ```api.eu.amp.cisco.com``` - AMP EU
 - ```api.amp.cisco.com``` - AMP
 - ```api.apjc.amp.cisco.com``` - AMP APJC

 ## Examples of useful things to grep and search for: